NEW CASTLE, DELAWARE – “‘O Sole Mio” cries out the crowd that fills the cavernous banquet hall in suburban Delaware.

 Because it did not go in my suitcase

 But their pain didn’t end in Italy.
-He still carries deep wounds with him from the poverty he faced as he watched his social safety net collapse as they entered their retirement years.
+The DiRotas still carry deep wounds from the poverty they faced as he watched his social safety net collapse as they entered their retirement years.

 In 1986, Nic’s shipyard went belly-up and closed.
 In the process, Nic lost a significant portion of his pension.